Sacramento SPCA

 I had the oppoprtunity to design a page for Heartline magazine that went into detail about a seasonal program offered, Camp Kindness.
 The program is focused on teaching kids how to properly care for animals through hands-on activities, group collaboration, and reflection on what they’ve learned through arts and crafts.

 One challenge I faced was balancing everything on a single page.
 I opted for a large header that focused on various hands-on activities, and I used color and framing to make the educator feature stand out from the rest of the text.
-Tilting the camper’s work added visual interest without pulling too much interest away from the rest of the information on thes page.

 This particular issue of Heartline also featured my merchandise design (above) on the opposite page from my article for the upcoming Pup Crawl event.
 It includes information detailing the time, place, and some of the venues on the crawl.